ZiyandaPetela/Python-Notes/README.md

    * if you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.
    * The global variable with the same name will remain as it was, global and with the original value.

+ Python, instance attributes are variables that are bound to a specific instance of a class.
+They are unique to each instance and are accessed using the instance name followed by a dot and then the attribute name.
+Instance attributes are defined within the methods of a class, typically within the __init__ method, but they can also be created dynamically during runtime.

 </details>